 We also need to ensure that anyone can access the content and services we offer.
 I want to be able to provide for all users, be it through properly spelled captions on video content or accurate and perhaps sassy descriptions of images.
 Design is in the details.
-Granted it’s soon to be the law, as new accessibility standards will go into effect come January but most importantly, it’s the right thing to do.
+Specific accessibility standards are now law but most importantly, it’s the right thing to do.
 If we can’t do the right thing during the holiday season, then what kind of monsters are we?

 Providing a UX that is both engaging and helpful is what I’m really here for.
 I’m not a placeholder on the internet.
 I’m a (potentially) sharp, intelligent, and fantastic looking tool at your disposal.
 Nothing makes me happier than providing a positive interaction between you and your client before you even meet.
 It gives my life meaning.
 Knowing my own purpose is the most precious gift of all. (cue snow and music, sponsored by Hallmark)